Zielon/3DScanning/Project/README.md

 * Physics.
 * Audio.

+### ASUS Xion Pro

+The first step is installing the driver associated with the sensor from the official website [0].
+The driver can be found by: Support -> Driver & Tools -> Utilities -> *XtionCenter Package*.
+There is no support for MacOS systems.
+The next step is installing the OpenNI 2 SDK from the official website [1].
+OpenNI 2 includes some sample codes to test the sensor.
+The *NiViewer* sample was the guideline to integrate the sensor to our project.
+Finally, a small change is required in order to use the OpenNI 2 SDK with Visual Studio 2017.
+The line 58 of the *XnPlatform.h* file must be commented out.

+Error Code:
+> #error Xiron Platform Abstraction Layer - Win32 - Microsoft Visual Studio versions above 2010 (10.0) are not supported!

 ## Solution Overview

 The solution consists of four main components: a RGB-D stream, a camera tracker, a reconstruction module and an AR animation module.